-16.1 Auto (trigger)
+20.1 Auto (trigger)

 Automatic triggering (Auto) is active if the NORM display is not illuminated.
-In "Auto" the time base will be periodically started even if there is no signal or when no triggers are generated because the settings are incorrect.
+In "Auto" the analog time base resp. signal capture (DSO mode) will be periodically started even if there is no signal or when no triggers are generated because the settings are incorrect.
 Signals of < 20 Hz can not be triggered as the automatic start will have occurred before the signal arrived.
 Automatic triggering is possible with or without peak detection.
-The LEVEL A/B (s) control will be active in both modes.
+The LEVEL A/B (1) control will be active in both modes.